uwdata/perceptual-kernels/README.md

 ------------------------------------------------
 There are several ways to do that.

-First, you can take a look and use the final perceptual kernels obtained for your own purposes, research or otherwise.
+First, you can take directly access the final perceptual kernels and use them for your own purposes, research or otherwise.
 You will see thirty kernels in [data/kernels/](https://github.com/uwdata/perceptual-kernels/tree/master/data/kernels) folder.
 These are symmetric, normalized matrices, stored as comma-seperated text files.
 File names reveal the variable and judgment task types used.
 For example, [color-sa.txt](https://github.com/uwdata/perceptual-kernels/tree/master/data/kernels/color-sa.txt)  is the perceptual kernel for the color palette and was obtained using  spatial arragement.

 Second, you can reproduce and extend our experiments using the source code provided.
 Or you can just copy them to bootstrap your own new experiments.
 Each experiment is designed to